Iterativanalytics/StartupsAI/docs/AZURE_ARCHITECTURE_DIAGRAM.md

 ---

-**This architecture creates a truly intelligent, proactive AI co-founder that leverages the full power of Azure's AI services.**
+**This architecture creates a truly intelligent, proactive Co-Founder™ that leverages the full power of Azure's AI services.**